2025-26 Application Process

 Application Process

-SJPLA appreciates the time, resources, and energy nonprofit initiatives expend in submitting applications for programs and funding.
-We have simplified the application process to reduce the written requirement, incorporating interactive components to inform our selection process as a part of our commitment to proximate grantmaking.
+SJPLA appreciates the time, resources, and energy that nonprofit leaders expend in submitting applications for programs and funding.
+We have simplified the application process to reduce the written requirement, incorporating interactive components to inform our application process as a part of our commitment to proximate grantmaking.

 Selection for SJPLA’s Systems Change Accelerator is a 3 stage process: